Thanatisia/home-lab-docker/services/README.md

     - author
         + linuxserver
 - sqlite-web : A WebUI for SQLite
+- stirling-pdf : FOSS Self-hosted PDF manipulation Web Application that enables you to carry out various operations on PDF files or modify other types into PDF
+    - author
+        + frooodle
 - syncthing : Self-hosted file synchronization service
 - tailscale : Tailscale daemon for the tunnel Mesh network VPN service based on Wireguard VPN without the need to port forward
 - unbound : DNS Resolver